-- divide bearded iris if flowering is declining.
-Replant yougest sections 12 inches (30 cm) apart.
+- Bearded Iris: Divide if flowering is declining.
+Replant youngest sections 12 inches (30 cm) apart.

-- Feed dahlia and canna with high-potasium feed such as tomato feed
+- Feed dahlia and canna with high-potassium feed such as tomato feed.

 - Take internodal cuttings of ** taking cuttings above and below a node.